ivan006/Course-Work--Notes/Laravel-For-Beginners-Notes/readme.md

 			      return $this->hasOne('App\TypeAEntity', 'type_b_entity_id');
 			    }
 			  ```
-		    - Manually specify the foreign key in the `hasOne()` caller's second parameter.
+		    - Manually specify the foreign key in the `hasOne()` accessor's second parameter.
 		    - Also note your if your parent model's primary key column is not `id` you can specify it in the third parameter.
 		  - Method 2 - The automatic foreign key specifier method
 				- This only works if the foreign keys column name is based on it's parent tables name and ends with `_id` and is singular (e.g. `type_b_entity_id`)